msemenistyi/pick-lines-from-file/README.md

 - **lines** - array of lines picked.
 - **startAt** - the first returned line number.
 - **endAt** - the last returned line number.
+- **lineNumber** - requested line number which was passed as an argument.

 If single lineNumber was provided, data hash is returned from function, otherwise array of data is returned.